 Customizing Questions and Deductions Follow

-When you get started with The Buying Platform, we'll already have a list of default questions and deductions.
+When you get started with SNAP Offer, we'll already have a list of default questions and deductions.
 Unless your dealership knows exactly what your average reconditioning costs are, we recommend starting with our default configurations.
 We can easily adjust them after a few weeks to fine tune the results to match your buying strategy and local market.

 To add new questions, re-order the questions, or change the deductions email email@example.com.